mapbox/mapbox-gl-native/platform/android/README.md

 **To view our current API documentation, see our [JavaDoc](https://www.mapbox.com/android-docs/api/map-sdk/5.0.2/index.html).**

-**To install and use the Mapbox Android SDK in an application, see the [Mapbox Android Maps SDK "First Steps Guide"](https://www.mapbox.com/android-docs/map-sdk/tutorials/).**
+**To install and use the Mapbox Android SDK in an application, see the [Mapbox Android Maps SDK Overview](https://www.mapbox.com/android-docs/map-sdk/overview/).**

 ### Setup environment